Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Procampur/Infantry Captain Grunt.md

 *DM's private note*
-His skin is two toned and split in half and I think that's pretty neat
+His skin is two toned and split in half and I think that's pretty neat [[Ale Coast|.]]